 The Commission, ECHA or any member of CARACAL may propose a modification to these Rules of Procedure by sending a request for amendment in the form of a proposed text and a justification to the Commission.
-The Commission may circulate this for endorsement by Written Procedure
+The Rules of Procedure may be amended by simple majority of the group’s members.
+The Commission may circulate the proposed amendment(s) to obtain an opinion by Written Procedure as set out in Article 8.